 Unmedicated childbirth takes some planning ahead in terms of selecting an appropriate provider and environment for your birth.
 Here are a few tips to make the process easier:

-- Read Up on the childbirth process ahead of time so you'll know what to expect and be prepared.
-Many women have a general idea that they'd like to try natural childbirth but don't have a specific idea of what that means.
+- Read up on the childbirth process ahead of time so you'll know what to expect and be prepared.
+Many women have a general idea that they'd like to try unmedicated childbirth but don't have a specific idea of what that means.
 The more educated you are ahead of time, the more likely you are to stick it out.
-Read books about childbirth and take a class that focuses on natural childbirth techniques.
+Read books about childbirth and take a class that focuses on unmedicated childbirth techniques.

-- Support Team: Have a good natural childbirth team.
+- Have a good childbirth team.
 Your team includes your partner, your provider (midwife or OB/Gyn) and possibly others, such as a labor doula.
 For more information about the benefits of doula support, go to www.DONA.org.
 Park Slope Parents also has a list of recommended doulas.

-- Choose a Birth Environment: Part of choosing your provider includes choosing the environment for your labor and delivery.
+- Choose the appropriate birth environment: Part of choosing your provider includes choosing the environment for your labor and delivery.
 That could be a hospital, a birthing center within a hospital, a free-standing birthing center, or your own home.
 Research all your options and choose a provider who delivers in the kind of environment that appeals to you.
 Different providers are associated with different birthing centers or hospitals, so this research is very important to do early.
-Also remember that all hospitals and birthing centers are not "equal" when it comes to natural childbirth.
-Some hospitals are more accepting of natural techniques than others.
+Also remember that all hospitals and birthing centers are not "equal" when it comes to unmedicated childbirth.
+Some hospitals are more accepting of unmedicated techniques than others.
 Take a tour, ask questions of different providers and doulas, and ask your friends about their experiences.

 Comments about Home Birth

 - "Anyone considering home birth should really think about keeping the number of people attending the birth small.
 Feeling as uninhibited as possible is one of the keys to a successful natural birth."